-Microsoft Dynamics 365 for Marketing has amazing capabilities that allow you to build from scratch a complete customer journey utilizing a simple drag-and-drop interface.
+Microsoft Dynamics 365 for Marketing has amazing capabilities that allows you to build from scratch a complete customer journey utilizing a simple drag-and-drop interface.

 Today, I’m going to show you how to create a complete Customer Journey in Microsoft Dynamics 365 for Marketing.